mkv-mkverma/ExpenseManagement/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Expense tracking
-Design and implement a web application that enables a person to enter his expenses, and categorize them amongst predefined categories.
-Once done, he can get a graphical view of his expenses as per categories and as per day/week/month.
-Following features are to be implemented.
-Option to Add an expense (with details like date, amount etc), and an option to assign a predefined category for the same.
-(Eg, household, food, taxi, grocery, etc).
-There should be an option to add another category as well.
-On the main (dashboard) page, use pie charts/ bar charts to show his expenditure in different categories.
-Also, show the expenses in a table form, with columns containing date, amount and category.
-The tables and charts must be clean and interactive.
-They must contain legends to describe the contents.
-No need to implement backend/db.
-You may use local files/ browser sessions to save the data.

 ## Setup